Ecumenical Lenten Carbon Fast

 "What does God require of you but to do justice and to love kindness and to walk humbly with your God?"

-2017 will be the seventh year that we will provide a day-by-day opportunity to fast from carbon as a Lenten discipline.
-Initiated by the UCC and endorsed by other denominations and faith groups, thousands of people representing all fifty states and at least twelve other countries have benefited from this opportunity to become more conscious and conscientious in their daily lives.
+History of the Carbon Fast - Initiated by the UCC and endorsed by other denominations and faith groups, thousands of people representing all fifty states and at least twelve other countries have benefited from this opportunity to become more conscious and conscientious in their daily lives.

 Even if forming a group in your church is not feasible during the Carbon Fast, the suggested church actions are peppered with steps you can personally take in your congregation and that you can complete in any community during Lent and beyond.